DISCLAIMER: I do not own 'The Hunger Games' trilogy. It completely belongs to Suzanne Collins.

 "What is it?"
 I ask, nerves making my fingers tremble.

 "Are you okay?
 You didn't say anything when you came in."

 "I'm fine.
 I'll be right out," I reply, holding my breath.
 I sigh in relief as I hear her walk away before I realise that it is time, and I become tense once again.

 I look at the box.
 A small minus means negative.
 A big cross means positive.
 A few minutes has passed now.
 I pick up the test, and squeeze my eyes tightly shut before I force them open.
 I look down at the stick...

 And a big, bold X stares back at me.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, picturesonmypillowWrite a Review